-Leadership training through four dedicated sessions over the course of 10 months.
+Leadership training through four dedicated sessions over the course of eight months

-- Leadership training sessions conducted four times a year:
+• Leadership training, with a diversity and inclusion lens, conducted four times a year:

 Executive Presence: LAB on Skills | Half Day - in person, Minneapolis, MN